durandaltheta/hermesconcurrencyengine/README.md

 ./script/validate --help
 ```

 The `validate` command is a `python3` executable script.
-It's goal is to provide a consistent unit test validation algorithm.
+Its design goal is to provide a consistent and thorough unit test validation algorithm.
 It builds and runs the library in many different configurations:
-- the specified `c` and `c++` compiler
+- with the specified `c` and `c++` compiler
-- produce `valgrind` memory leak reports
 - `hce` library compiled with various `HCELOGLEVEL`s
 - `hce_ut` unit tests compiled with various `HCELOGLIMIT`s
+- produce `valgrind` memory leak reports

 The total times the the `hce_ut` unit tests are built and run is the combinatorial total of all enabled options.
 IE:
+- compiler settings: x1
-- the maximum `HCELOGLEVEL`: 11x
+- `-1` up to the maximum `HCELOGLEVEL`: x11
-- the maximum `HCELOGLIMIT`: 11x
+- `-1` up to the maximum `HCELOGLIMIT`: x11
-- valgrind `memcheck`: 1
+- valgrind `memcheck`: +1

 Then the unit tests will be run "122" times.